 Covid protocols and no fans in the venues but were the Tokyo Olympics a success?

-Beset by strict Covid protocols, including a general absence of fans, and played out amid searing heat and humidity, the Tokyo Olympic were undeniably unique.
+Beset by strict Covid protocols, including a general absence of fans, and played out amid searing heat and humidity, the Tokyo Olympics were undeniably unique.

 But did the International Olympic Committee succeed – in defiance of so many vocal critics – in pulling off a successful Games, or did pushing ahead with Tokyo 2020 taint the brand for good?

-Here PA Media asks the most pertinent questions about the status of the summer Games as they prepare to pack up and head for Paris in just three years’ time.
+Here the PA news agency asks the most pertinent questions about the status of the summer Games as they prepare to pack up and head for Paris in just three years’ time.

 Did they manage to pull it off?